jmlcode/p1-investigate-datasets/README.md

           - mean annual energy use per person in each country and
           - mean annual GDP/capita in each country
       * Findings from reviewing these plots were used to elaborate on the analysis deduced from the scatter plot that the distribution of each variable must be right-skewed.
+5. Conclusion > Limitations
+    - Sub-section __Limitations__ was added to the __Conclusions__ to discuss the limitations of the datasets and  how any causality between two variables could not be deduced with certainty due to these limitations.
+Possible sources of improvements to these limitations were also briefly mentioned.

 ## Author
 Jong Min (Jay) Lee [jmlee5629@gmail.com]